bgavran/GAN_Lecture_Materials/README.md

 Your task is to download the dataset and fill in the missing parts of the code.

-You should be able to train a rudimentary WGAN-GP with fully connetcted generator and critic on a low resolution Faces dataset in a matter of minutes, even on the CPU of a low-end PC.
+You should be able to train a rudimentary WGAN-GP with fully connected generator and critic on a low resolution Faces dataset in a matter of minutes, even on the CPU of a low-end PC.

 ---